 2. Tax Rates Rise: Future governments may increase the tax on equity mutual funds above 10%.
 For instance, equity mutual fund gains were exempt before 2018.

 3. Funds give negative alpha: The fund you have chosen could underperform the market year after year and fail to even meet the conservative target of 12%.

 This is why fund selection is extremely important.
 You can refer to our analysis here, for your fund selection.

 Which Fund Should You Invest In?

-Fund selection is a skill and should be driven by careful research.
+In resolving the query of how to become a crorepati with your investments, Fund selection is a skill and should be driven by careful research.
 You can find the list of recommended funds at Paisabazaar.
 You should also periodically review your portfolio and rebalance your funds to remove underperformers.

-Consider: Rs 1 crore will mean less in the future
+Also Consider: Rs 1 crore will mean less in the future